DeviprasadShetty9833/Python_Tutorial/README.md

 ```
 > - Here, input() is a function that asks the name from the user after displaying the msg 'Enter your name' on the console
-> - print() is a function that displays the msg 'Hello World' on the console.
+> - print() is a function that displays the msg 'Hello, Tanmay!
+Welcome!' with value of variable 'name' as 'Tanmay'on the console.

 </details>